micolous/cbus/docs/hacking.rst

 macOS driver
 ------------

-`SiLabs' macOS drivers`__ (v5.2.3) do not list any Clipsal devices, so it may not be possible to use this.
+`SiLabs' macOS drivers`__ (v5.2.3) do not list any Clipsal devices in :file:`Info.plist`.

 __ https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers

+Modifying this file will cause the kext to fail signature verification.

+You may be able to use a modified version of this driver if you disable System Integrity Protection from the Recovery OS, but this could have serious repercussions for the security and reliability of your device.

 Unit Tests
 ==========